Creating an Encouraging Environment

 Designing New Struan School

-The architect of New Struan, Andrew Lester of Aitken Turnbull Architects, is also the parent of a young woman with ASD.
-Combining his skills as an architect with his personal knowledge and understanding of ASD and consulting widely with our own staff, parents and pupils, he developed a blueprint for a unique, learning-friendly school that has at its core, the best interests of children with autism:
+The architect of New Struan, Andrew Lester of Aitken Turnbull Architects, is also the parent of a young autistic woman.
+Combining his skills as an architect with his personal knowledge and understanding of ASD and consulting widely with our own staff, parents and pupils, he developed a blueprint for a unique, learning-friendly school that has at its core, the best interests of autistic children:

 - The single story building is designed around one central walkway, the ‘Street’, which runs the entire length of the building and is flooded with natural light from a well-ventilated, glass atrium inducing an immediate sense of well-being.
 The ‘street’ enables a clear view of the whole school thereby promoting order and independent movement from one area to the next.
 The ‘Street’ is wide, enabling groups of pupils to pass each other comfortably, without fear of collision or confusion.